abuiles/ember-101/hands-on.md

 ~~~~~~~~

-Other scenario where is common to use the deactivate hook is on the
+Anther scenario where it is common to use the deactivate hook involves the
-**Edit Routes**, for example, if we try to edit a friend and don't
+**Edit Routes**.
+For example, if we try to edit a friend and don't
 save the changes but click cancel, the friend profile will still show
-with whatever change we leave unsaved, to solve this problem we'll use
+whatever change we leave unsaved.
+To solve this problem we'll use
-the **deactivate** hook but instead of checking if the model **isNew**
+the **deactivate** hook, but instead of checking if the model **isNew**,
-we'll see if **isDirty** and then call **model.rollback()** which
+we'll see if it **isDirty** and then call **model.rollback()**.
+This will
-returns the attributes to their initial state.
+return the attributes to their initial state.

 {title="Using deactivate hook app/routes/friends/edit.js",  lang="JavaScript"}
 ~~~~~~~~